Where to eat and drink in Bad Kreuznach, Germany

 Trautwein – Das Winzerhotel am la Roche

 Located in the middle of the vineyards, “La Roche”, you have a breathtaking view of the Rheinhessen hilly landscape.
 A winemaker couple will welcome you heartily in the newly built Trautwein Winery, restaurant and hotel.
-At the top of the la Roche you have a kilometre-wide view over the “Rheinhessen Tuscany”, the trullo, the quarry, the vineyards and the Aulheim valley.
+At the top of the la Roche you have a kilometer-wide view over the “Rheinhessen Tuscany”, the trullo, the quarry, the vineyards and the Aulheim valley.

 The menu has lots of gluten-free options as well as vegetarian and vegan cuisine.
 From tapas to around-the-world bowls and German flammkuchen to burgers, there is really something for everybody on the menu.
 Allergens are clearly marked on the menu.

 Actually we only came to visit the vineyard and try some local wines but since there were so many gluten-free dishes I just had to try something.
-The Crème brûlée was very tasty with a light vanilla taste and delicious caramelised sugar topping.
+The Crème brûlée was very tasty with a light vanilla taste and delicious caramelized sugar topping.
 Make sure to try some local wines also, ask the waiter for a reco.

 You will find Trautwein – Das Winzerhotel am la Roche on Außerhalb nº12, Flonheim, Germany.